RBMS Controlled Vocabularies

 The Independent Research Libraries Association (IRLA)’s Proposals for Establishing Standards for the Cataloguing of Rare Books and Specialized Research Materials in Machine-readable Form

-(Worcester, Mass., 1979) called for a new field to be added to machine-readable cataloguing (MARC) formats for terms indicating the physical characteristics of materials catalogued (Proposal 5), including terms relating to provenance evidence.
+(Worcester, Mass., 1979) called for a new field to be added to machine-readable cataloguing (MARC) formats for terms indicating the physical characteristics of materials catalogued (Proposal Five), including descriptions of the bindings.
 In the same proposal IRLA requested that the Standards Committee of the Rare Books and Manuscripts Section of ACRL work toward developing standard terminology for use in such a field.
-The RBMS Standards Committee undertook the development of a thesaurus of terms, and a field for such terms (755 "Physical Characteristics Access", [now 655 “Index Term-Genre/Form”] was authorized for all MARC formats in January 1984.
+The RBMS Standards Committee undertook the development of a thesaurus of terms, and a field for such terms (755 "Physical Characteristics Access"), [now 655 “Index Term-Genre/Form] was authorized for all MARC formats in January 1984.

 II.
 Purpose and Scope

-The alphabetical list contains authorized terms and appropriate cross references.
-Scope notes follow terms thought to be obscure or ambiguous, or which are to be used in a technical sense.
+The alphabetical list contains authorized terms and cross-references.
+Scope notes follow terms thought to be obscure or ambiguous or which are to be used in a technical sense.
 Each term is followed by the references, if any, made to and from other terms in the thesaurus.
 Symbols used in these references are those which ANSI prescribes:

-USE leads from unused synonyms and inverted forms of the term to the term used;
+USE leads from unused synonyms and inverted forms of the terms to the term used;

 BT (broader term) refers from a term for a member of a class to the term for the class;